kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 ; The radius, in meters, in which a piece must be to contribute to the comfort level. pieceComfortRadius = 20
 ; When destroying a building piece, setting this to true will ensure it always drops full ; resources.
-; We recommend to enable this if you use this section. alwaysDropResources = true
+We recommend to enable this if you use this section. alwaysDropResources = true
 ; When destroying a building piece, setting this to true will ensure it always drops pieces that ; the devs have marked as "do not drop".
-; We recommend to enable this if you use this section. alwaysDropExcludedResources = true
+We recommend to enable this if you use this section. alwaysDropExcludedResources = true
 ; Setting this to true will cause repairing with the hammer to repair in a radius instead of a ; single piece. enableAreaRepair = true
 ; Sets the area repair radius of enableAreaRepair.
 A value of 7.5 would mean your repair radius is ; 7.5 meters.
-; Requires enableAreaRepair=true
-areaRepairRadius = 7.5
+Requires enableAreaRepair=true areaRepairRadius = 7.5

 [GridAlignment]
-; Change false to true to enable this section.
+; Section enabled: true|false
-; This offers a global fixed grid system to make precise placements. enabled = true
+; This offers a global fixed grid system to make more consistent placements. enabled = true
 ; Key to enable grid alignment. align = LeftAlt